Bitcoin vs Binance Coin: Which Crypto Should You Buy in 2022

 Virtual currencies are highly volatile.
 Your capital is at risk.

-The opening months of 2021 have already been a very exciting time for the cryptocurrency market and some coins have surged to record-breaking highs.
+The opening months of 2021 were a very exciting time for the cryptocurrency market and some coins have surged to record-breaking highs.
 Most casual observers have probably already thought to invest in Bitcoin, but there are also several altcoins that could prove to be a better investment - these include Dogecoin, Litecoin and Binance Coin.

 One of the best platforms for buying cryptocurrencies is eToro.
 It offers an intuitive user interface and plenty of tools for monitoring price movements.